milessabin/shapeless/README.md

     val badFormatted = csv(extendedHdrs, rows)             // Does not compile
 ```

+# Newtype

-* A mostly unboxed approximation to Haskell's newtype,
+A mostly unboxed approximation to Haskell's newtype,

 ```scala
     // MyString is a new type with String as its underlying representation